IamYubrajKhatri/localrepo/README.md

 (git checkout -b (NAME))to create a new branch
 (git branch) to see in which branch we are now
 (git checkout (NAME)) to change to NAME branch
+(git branch -d (NAME) ) to delete a branch
+(git diff (Branch name)) to see difference with that branch (git pull origin main)used to fetch and download content from a remote repo and immidetely update to local repo